 Credit cards are a great temptation to spend money you don’t have, then pay more for the privilege later.
 Show your kids that the best way to buy things is with the money in their pockets.
 Keep it real at all times – handing over cash is the best way to learn how to use money responsibly.

 The best way to teach your kids the value of money and the importance of saving is to lead by example, and allow them some responsibility.
-Give them an allowance for the things they might want to buy, and encourage them to save in various ways.
+Give your children an allowance for the things they might want to buy, and encourage them to save in various ways.
 Familiarize them with simple record keeping and the way savings accounts work, and leave the credit cards at home when you shop with the kids.
-These simple but effective measures will help them to learn how to handle money responsibly, and equip them for adult life.
+These simple but effective measures will help your kids to learn how to handle money responsibly, and equip them for adult life.